 Make sure to view the settings options available in Turnitin.
 (These are also outlined in the video about Creating an Assignment below.)
 Sometimes you might want to have a document check against the Turnitin repositories, but you don't want the paper submitted to them.
 For example: you are requiring a draft prior to a final paper or there is some IP associated with the document.

 If you choose to go through turnitin.com, you will need to complete the request form needed for creating a Tennessee Tech instructor account.
 Once the request is processed, you will receive an email with the invitation to join the Tennessee Tech Turnitin license.
 This option is not necessary if you are currently using iLearn.

 Interested in how other higher education institutions are using Turnitin?
 View the success stories.

-Videos: Using FeedBack Studio
+Using FeedBack Studio

 - Creating an Assignment with Turnitin options